There are different ways to feed lambs, many ways. One method is not better

 Excellent pasture and grazing management is generally required

 to finish lambs on pasture.
-Lamb growth rate can vary greatly,
+Lamb growth rates can vary greatly,

 depending upon the type and quality of pasture being grazed.